Chinese Nutrition Concepts According to Traditional Chinese Medicine.

 • Salty: Influences the kidneys and bladder, helps eliminate accumulations and constipation, and nourishes blood and intestines.
 Examples include sea clams and kelp.

-5. Food Movement: Foods can also be categorized based on their movements within the body.
+Foods can also be categorized based on their movements within the body.
 These movements can affect conditions like diarrhea, constipation, and organ stability.
 Movements include lifting, floating, lowering, and sinking, among others.
+Puerh tea, for example, is good for digestion.

 YOU MIGHT ALSO LIKE